Should you put a photo on your CV?

 When you put your picture on your CV, always save that CV as a PDF to ensure your image appears when the employer opens your application.
 Sending a photo CV as a Word document is risky because if the recruiter doesn’t have the same version of Word or has an older computer, your CV may not load properly.

 There’s no standard side of a CV for your photo.
-You can put it on the left, right, or even in the middle — just make sure it’s near the top of the page with the rest of your personal information.
+You can put it on the left, right, or even in the middle — just make sure it’s near the top of the page with the rest of the personal information on your CV.

 Putting a photo on your CV will help you: